kaylalane/language-learner/README.md

 # language-learner

  A resource for people who want to learn languages.
-I plan on expanding to more languages and resources, but if you have any suggestions,
+I plan on expanding to more languages and resources, but if you have any suggestions feel free to message me!